Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Airbnb.

-Linked list rotate.
-Right rotate list by `k` places.
+Linked list Right rotate list by `k` places.

 For example, given the linked list `7 -> 7 -> 3 -> 5` and `k = 2`, it should become `3 -> 5 -> 7 -> 7`.